 Ah, the Internet.
 Give me worldwide access or give me death!
 Might want to put a flak jacket on because the future of the web may well be a violent one – virtually at least.
 Governments spend vast amounts of money and effort to control their turf in the real world but have been mostly baffled when considering how best to exert control online.
 No longer.
-The empires are ready to strike back and the Internet as we know it faces a perilous future, particularly for businesses operating online.
-The threat is known as “Splinternet.”
+The empires are ready to strike back.
+And the Internet as we know it faces a perilous future, particularly for businesses operating online.
+The threat is known as the “Splinternet.”

 - Internet Law Is Threatening To Break Up The Internet

 - The Internet Is Fracturing Into Separate Country-Specific Networks

 GDPR and Splinternet